Embracing Change: How SEO and SEM Evolve with Search

 FAQs

-No. SEO is not dead.
-It remains a critical component of digital marketing and continues to evolve with technology.
+No. The post directly says SEO is not dead and describes it as a critical part of digital marketing that continues to evolve with technological advancements.

 Comments